Nasser-Mohammed/MechE_Nail_Statistics/README.md

 For mac/linux follow this tutorial: https://themacbeginner.com/copy-full-path-file-folder-finder-mac-osx/

+## NOTE: You will only have to do the above steps once.
+After it is setup on your computer, you can start off right below line.
+  ### Running the Program

 NOTE: The end of your path, should be the name of the folder.
 By default this should be "MechE_Nail_Statistics-main", if it is not (and you didn't change the folder name), the next steps will not work.
 However, if you changed the folder name, it will need to end with whatever you changed it to.

 Now that you have the path, we can create the conda environment.
 To do this open up conda with the methods I provided in the conda installation section.
 Once conda is opened type in the following line (replacing ENTER_PATH_HERE with the path you have copied):